YOGA SALVATION BY WORKS

 through successive purgative reincarnations).

-Believing that the answer to this problem could be provided by man himself, they sought MUKTI or MOKSHA
+Believing that the answer to this problem could be provided by man himself, they sought MUKTI or MOKSHA,

 liberation, and in the search for this common goal, many yogas- different forms of yoga or margas (paths) evolved.